akatrevorjay/tensorflow-auto-detect/README.rst

 **A:** Well, you can't. 🕶

 Oh, and by the way, if you install one after the other, say to fix if you installed the wrong one at first, I'll just blindly trample over the first's files instead of doing anything useful.
-(Note: this is not Tensorflow's fault here)
+(Note: this is not Tensorflow's fault here, but a more widespread problem in pyland)

 You can try to choke it down with sweet hacks like: